-The Expert group is established and its endeavor to develop the evidence base for salt reduction, explore the current epidemiological situation of CVDs in the Americas, assess existing policies, and evaluate policies of salt fluoridation and iodization, foster public/private partnerships, and issue recommendations for the Region.
+The Expert group is established in September 2009 and its endeavor to develop the evidence base for salt reduction, explore the current epidemiological situation of CVDs in the Americas, assess existing policies, and evaluate policies of salt fluoridation and iodization, foster public/private partnerships, and issue recommendations for the Region.
+Policy statement is the first product of the Expert group.